paulmoliva/CloudSounds/docs/redux-structure.md

   0. invoked from an API callback
   0. the `LikeReducer` updates `likes` in the application's state.

+* `receiveTrackLikes`
+  0. invoked from an API callback
+  0. the `LikeReducer` updates `likes` in the application's state.

 ## Follow Cycles

 ### Follows API Request Actions